ferrous-systems/rust-exercises/exercise-book/src/nrf52-radio-using-hal.md

 ✅ Check the API docs of the `Led` abstraction.
 Change the `led` program, so that the bottom two LEDs are turned on, and the top two are turned off.

-🔎 If you want to see logs from Led API of the `dk` Hardware Abstraction Layer, flash the dk with the following environment variable:
+🔎 If you want to see logs from Led API of the `dk` Board Support Package, flash the dk with the following environment variable:

 ```console
 DEFMT_LOG=trace cargo run --bin led